NYCU-Foxyy/CO2025-Docker/README.md

 # Usage

-Use `docker compose up -d` to build, and `docker compose run --rm co2025` to connect to the container.
+Use `docker compose run --rm co2025` to connect to the container.